arcolon14/arc-congen2024-radseq/README.md

 in `arc-radseq-data.congen24/info/barcodes.tsv`.
 We want to remove any reads with uncalled bases (`N`s), we want to rescue barcodes and cutsites, and remove reads with low quality.
 Also, we want to specify that this library was generated using a single restriction enzyme, *SbfI*.
-Other paramters can be left default, for example the library uses `inline-null` barcodes.
+Other parameters can be left default, for example the library uses `inline-null` barcodes.

 For more information on the program, please see the `process_radtags`